EnharmonicHQ/AppDataSharing-SharedContainer/README.md

-# AppDataSharing-SharedContainer
+# App Data Sharing using Shared Containers

-AppDataSharing is a sample project demonstrating how iOS applications can share user data using a shared app group container.
+App Data Sharing demonstrates how multiple iOS applications from the same vendor can share data using a shared app group container and coordinated file access.